 Each month, volunteer providers treat about 3,000 tattoos, many of them gang-related or in visible locations that hamper clients’ job searches.
-Paula Glosserman, M.D., volunteers three and half days a week at the clinic, whose providers include a mix of physicians, midlevels and RNs, all volunteers.
+Paula Pearlman, M.D., volunteers three and half days a month at the clinic, whose providers include a mix of physicians, midlevels and RNs, all volunteers.

 For more information, visit www.homeboyindustries.org.